 Apple pie, applesauce, apple cider, caramel apples, and apple donuts.
 Fall is often synonymous with apples.
 Ryan and I went apple picking our first autumn in Greenville, and we had enough apples for the rest of the season.
 We went to Sky Top Orchard (mmmmmm apple donuts), but there are a few other orchards around (Chattooga Belle Farm, Bryson’s Apple Orchard, and more).

 But did you know you can also pick sunflowers in September?
-I had no idea until this year.
-And I happen to love these huge flowers.
-I definitely want to go try it out this month!
-(Update: I just went!
-Check out my post on it below.)
+I happen to love these huge flowers.

 13. Pumpkin Beer